JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20220208.md

 ## Summary

 For the February 8th, 2022 special election:
-- There are 208 school district measures across the state.
+- There were 208 school district measures across the state.
-- 197 of the measures are levies.
+- 197 of the measures were levies.
-- 11 of the measures are bonds.
+- 11 of the measures were bonds.

 As analyses are completed, summary results will be provided on this page.